mmistakes/mm-github-pages-starter/research/protein-protein-interactions.md

 of activating cell cycle arrest and apoptosis by binding to MDM2.
 This example shows the potential impact of a systematic way to identify these critical interactions which can then be used as therapeutic targets.

+## Our work

+Our primary goal is to find the best ways to leverage to power of machine learning to predict PPIs _in silico_.

+_More details coming soon_